 People are living longer than ever these days, and while that is a good thing, it definitely presents challenges.
 Regardless of you or your loved one’s stage in life, good planning requires that you ask good questions.
-And asking good questions can sometimes be uncomfortable, unpleasant or overwhelming.
+And asking good questions can sometimes be uncomfortable, unpleasant, or overwhelming.
 We have come up with 7 questions that need to be asked by the time someone turns 70.
-If you address these 7 things, it will make aging easier on you and your family.
+If you know the answers to these 7 things before you turn 70, it will make aging easier on you and your family.

 A little discomfort now can make ALL the difference later.
 One of the keys to this exercise is not taking an emotional approach.
 We naturally think of ourselves as 15 years younger than we really are.
 That means when we turn 70, we actually still feel like we’re 55!
 That’s a big difference.
 One way to combat this is to look at the cold, hard facts about aging:

 - People reaching the age of 65 will live, on average, 19.2 more years.
 That’s 84 if you don’t want to do the math.

 - 36% of people aged 65+ reported some sort of disability in 2012.
 (That’s 1 out of every 3 people.)
 Limitations in daily living activities because of chronic conditions will only increase with age.

 - Statistics vary, but it is generally thought that 70-80% of people who reach 65 will need some sort of care during the rest of their life!